Love Nest on Wheels: Cast

 Buster Keaton reunited with his family and with former screen colleague Al St. John for this short comedy.
 St. John's "Uncle Jed" characterization, with scruffy beard and old clothes, became the basis of his "Fuzzy Q. Jones" character in western features of the 1940s.

+Production

 Love Nest on Wheels was the last of Buster Keaton's 16 two-reel comedies for Educational.
 The studio had been filming on both coasts, but by 1936 the company was forced to economize and confined most of its production to its New York facility.
 Keaton himself made three shorts in New York but returned to California, where studio president E. W. Hammons rented temporary studio space for him.
-Keaton was Educational's most expensive comedian ($2500 per film, or $54,773 in 2024), and Hammons reluctantly released him.
+Keaton was Educational's most expensive comedian ($5000 per film), and Hammons reluctantly released him.
 Hammons replaced Keaton with New York-based stage comedian Willie Howard.

+Copyright Status

+The film's copyright was renewed in 1964, and the work will enter the US public domain in 2033.